How to build a user onboarding strategy that grows with you

 A picture of a BJ Fogg Model

 Mapping the user journey in onboarding means understanding how these elements interact at each step.
+It is crucial to walk users through the onboarding process by providing in-app guides and instructional videos that help them quickly understand essential tasks.

 Start by identifying what motivates your users.
 Is it solving a specific problem?
 Exploring new features?